 HEOS HomeCinema gives you strong sound at a lower price and includes both the Playbar and Wireless Subwoofer with dual 5.25 inch drivers.
 The HEOS app can be used to control the system or you can use the TV remote.
 It has music and movie modes so you can choose the best setting to listen to your audio picks.
 Like Sonos, HEOS also has a night mode to make it easier for others in your home to sleep while you are playing video games in full surround sound.
 The major downside to this system is the inability to upgrade additional speakers throughout your home.
 They do offer an Amp and Link product, which allows you to create a multi-room speaker system experience, however, they work independently of the TV/cinema products.

 There are not any active HEOS coupon codes.

-Bose is one of the leading brand names when it comes to optimal sound experience.
-They offer several surround sound systems but we reviewed the SoundTouch 520 which is the base system (the others go up in price and features from there).
-Unlike the Sonos and Heos, Bose’s SoundTouch 520 includes five speakers in the package (versus having them as add ons) in addition to a Wireless Acoustimass (sub).
-Another thing that makes Bose stand out is its ADAPTiQ technology which auto-calibrates the speakers to fit the unique acoustics in your room.
-If you are a minimalist who doesn’t want a lot of equipment cluttering up your living room or home theater, this system might not be the best fit for you but Bose does give good quality for the price (slightly less expensive than the full Sonos package).
+Bose is one of the leading brand names associated with optimal sound experience.
+So when it comes to Bose wireless surround sound, you can expect quality.
+We reviewed the SoundTouch 300, one of several systems Bose offers.
+You can purchase the SoundBar first and then add two wireless speakers later, or buy them all as one bundle.
+Bose has ADAPTiQ technology which auto-calibrates the speakers to fit the unique acoustics in your room.
+If you are a minimalist who doesn’t want a lot of equipment cluttering up your living room or home theater, this system might not be the best fit for you, but Bose does give good quality for the price.

 We’ve looked thoroughly and there are not any Bose coupon codes or discounts to be found.
 The price for Bose products is consistent across all reputable websites.